contagon/handbook/handbook/8-elders-quorum.md

 * Assistant secretaries to help the elders quorum secretary
 * Ministering secretaries to organize ministering interviews and help prepare quarterly reports

 If these or other callings are needed, the elders quorum presidency recommends brethren to serve.
 They make these recommendations to the bishopric.
 If the bishopric approves, a member of the quorum presidency calls them.
-He presents them for a sustaining vote in a quorum meeting and sets them apart.
+He presents them for sustaining in a quorum meeting and sets them apart.

 As needed, the elders quorum presidency may assign brethren to help with elders quorum efforts in other ways.
 Brethren with short-term assignments do not need to be called and set apart.